mggg-states/IL-shapefiles/Chicago/README.md

 - `HISP`: Hispanic population from 2010 census
 - `H_WHITE`: Hispanic White population from 2010 census
 - `H_BLACK`: Hispanic Black population from 2010 census
-- `H_AMIN`: Hispanic American Indian and Alaska Native population from 2010 census
+- `H_AMIN`: HispaEmanuel_M1nic American Indian and Alaska Native population from 2010 census
 - `H_ASIAN`: Hispanic Asian population from 2010 census
 - `H_NHPI`: Hispanic Native Hawaiian and Pacific Islander population from 2010 census
 - `H_OTHER`: Hispanic population of other race from 2010 census